Elsie Albert: Playing career

 In 2020, Albert moved to Australia, joining the Souths Logan Magpies QRL Women's Premiership team.
-On 24 September 2020, Albert signed with the St George Illawarra Dragons NRL Women's Premiership team.
+On 24 September 2020, Albert signed with the St. George Illawarra Dragons NRL Women's Premiership team.
 In Round 1 of the 2020 NRL Women's season, she made her debut for the Dragons, becoming the first homegrown Papua New Guinean to play in the competition.

 In 2021, she was forced to miss the QRL Women's Premiership season due to the COVID-19 pandemic, instead remaining in Papua New Guinea.

-In April 2022 she played in the delayed 2021 NRLW grand final in which the Dragons lost 18-4 to the Sydney Roosters at Leichhardt Oval.
+In April 2022 she played in the delayed 2021 NRLW Grand Final in which the Dragons lost 18–4 to the Sydney Roosters at Kayo Stadium.